Array

 Tips are the accepted way of saying ‘thank you’ to your local support staff.
 For your guide and driver we recommend that you give a tip if you feel that their services have met your satisfaction.
 We suggest that tips to local staff are presented from the group as a whole and suggest a contribution of approximately £40 in equivalent local currency will provide a sufficient pool to provide good tips to your local staff plus incidental tips to hotel staff etc. As a rough guide, tips to other people who do you a service should range from Rs 10 to someone who minds your shoes when visiting a temple to Rs 20 for a the hotel porter who carries your bag to the room.

-Your bike should be fitted with a compact or triple chainset and we suggest that 25mm tyres will provide a bit more comfort on the variable road surfaces typically found on our Road Cycling holidays.
+We recommend that your bike is fitted with suitably low gearing and suggest that you fit reasonably high volume tyres (28mm for instance) which will provide a bit more comfort on the variable road surfaces typically found on our Road Cycling holidays.

 Since you are depending on your bike to transport you throughout your holiday, it’s important to ensure it is in good working order.
 If you are not mechanically minded, get your local bicycle dealer to service it for you.